| The catus garden has filled in nicely where the old Silver Maple was. Only 2 catus didn't make it through the winter.

 |

-| As mentioned in previous year's photos, I wanted to have a scale model of the Canyon Diable bridge.
-I went to Arizona, measured and photgraphed the bridge, came home and drew it up in CAD.
-A welding shop used the drawing to first cut out a template of the side of the bridge, show here.
-He used the template to assemble the pieces.
+As mentioned in previous year's photos, I wanted to have a scale model of the Canyon Diablo bridge.
+I went to Arizona, measured and photgraphed the bridge and drew it up in CAD.
+A welding shop used the drawing to first cut out a template of the side of the bridge, shown here.
+He used the template to weld up the framing.

 |